HelifeWasTaken/VimTek/README.md

 ## Warning

-If you like to use multiple screens in one instance of Vim (not tmux) do not use auto put
+If you like to use multiple screens in one instance of Vim (except tmux) do not use auto put header
 > Also if you use plugins as Undotree

 ## Headers